Christina Balsara

 Christina Balsara (née Lee; 1923 – 2009) was a Singaporean businesswoman.
+She co-founded Perfumes of the Orient (Perfumes of Singapore Pte Ltd) and Singapore Girl perfume.

 Early life

 Her father was Lee Chong Miow, the head of Lee and Fletcher Co, Singapore Photo Co.
 There are some differing versions of her early life.
 One is that she came from a humble background, later entered a beauty competition and was noticed by her future husband Loke Wan Tho.
 Hers was that her grandfather was a judge and her father wasn't happy with his childhood and left to become a photographer who went to Borneo, traveled with Verner Brook and then ended up settling in Singapore which was where she was born.